-When it becomes necessary to cancel classes due to a late start or school closing because of emergencies or adverse weather conditions, the Law School will give official notice to the following media:
+When it becomes necessary to cancel classes due to a late start or school closing because of emergencies or adverse weather conditions, the Law School will give official notice to the major media outlets.
+It will also post a message on its website and to its main telephone voice mail, ext.
+100.